-Get the real scoop: Office 365 Backup Policies & How to Fully Protect Your Data
+Get the Real Scoop: Office 365 Backup Policies & How to Fully Protect Your Data

 Microsoft Office 365 prides itself on enabling dynamic, collaborative workplaces for its customers.
 Industry-leading security measures and attention to privacy, compliance, and accessibility support the robust functionality of the cloud productivity suite.
 Even so, research shows that data loss and protection are still major concerns for most businesses migrating to the cloud.
-In fact, the number one concern of CIOs moving their business to the cloud is security, with 84% expressing worry.

 Part of that worry can be alleviated by having secure backups of SaaS data and the ability to quickly restore that data to an application in the event of data loss.
-This post will examine a few important backup policies offered by Office 365 so that you can determine where Microsoft’s responsibilities regarding backup and recovery end – and where yours begin.
+This post will examine a few important backup policies offered by Office 365 so that you can determine where Microsoft’s responsibilities regarding backup and recovery end—and where yours begin.
 Equipped with this knowledge, you can feel confident that you can fully protect Office 365 data and wield the power of the cloud without worry over data loss.

 Understanding Microsoft’s backup and retention policies